JoeHowse/iOSWithOpenCV/README.md

 # iOSWithOpenCV

-These are the projects for my upcoming book, [iOS Application Development with OpenCV 3](https://www.packtpub.com/application-development/ios-application-development-opencv).
+These are the projects for my book, [iOS Application Development with OpenCV 3](https://www.packtpub.com/application-development/ios-application-development-opencv).
+For full details, please read the book along with the [Errata and Updates](ERRATA.md) page.

 ## Getting started